CreativeSelf0/Huffman/README.md

 # Huffman Algorithim

-This project was part of a university course  $Algorithims$
+This project Implements Huffman Coding Algorithm in Java with GUI.

 ## Acknowledgments